What is menstruation?

 The steps in the menstrual cycle are triggered by the rise and fall of chemicals in the body called hormones.
 The pituitary gland in the brain and the ovaries in the female reproductive tract manufacture and release certain hormones at certain times during the menstrual cycle that cause the organs of the reproductive tract to respond in certain ways.
 The specific events that occur during the menstrual cycle can be described as follows:

-- The follicular phase —this phase typically takes place from days 6 to 14.
+- The follicular phase—this phase typically takes place from days 6 to 14.
 During this time, the level of the hormone estrogen rises, which causes the lining of the uterus (called the endometrium) to grow and thicken.
 In addition, another hormone—follicle-stimulating hormone—causes follicles in the ovaries to grow.
-During days 10 to 14, only one of the developing follicles will form a fully mature egg (ovum).
+During days 10 to 14, one of the developing follicles will form a fully mature egg (ovum).

 At what age does menstruation typically begin?

 Girls start menstruating at the average age of 12.
 However, girls can begin menstruating as early as 8 years of age or as late as 16 years of age.
-Women stop menstruating at menopause, which occurs at about the age of 50.
-At menopause, a woman stops producing eggs (stops ovulating) and can no longer become pregnant, the body stops preparing the uterus for a possibly pregnancy, and the monthly menses stops.
+Women stop menstruating at menopause, which occurs at about the age of 51.
+At menopause, a woman stops producing eggs (stops ovulating).
+Menopause is defined as one year without periods, and after this time a woman can no longer become pregnant.

 What are some of the symptoms of a normal menstruation?